scottmckuen/qoord/README.md

 Tiny, rough-and-ready quantum circuit simulator for exploring quantum networking and computing.

-Should only require Numpy to get started.
+Should only require Python and Numpy to get started.
+Python 3.?? or higher recommended.

 ## Overview
-Qoord is a quantum circuit simulator, written to teach myself about quantum computing, and (very secondarily) to prototype quantum algorithms.
+Qoord is a quantum circuit simulator, written to teach myself about quantum computing, and (secondarily) to prototype quantum algorithms.

 In ordinary computers, the deepest level of programming (directly on the chip) uses logic gates (AND, OR, NOT) to manipulate binary bits.
 Most